AdarshYadav-dev/animation-website/README.md

 This is a simple, responsive, and animated front-end website built using HTML5, CSS3, and JavaScript.
 The project includes two fully-designed web pages featuring scroll animations, hover effects, transitions, and mobile responsiveness.

 > Note: This website is currently a work-in-progress.
-I will continue to update it regularly and enhance its design and functionality..
+I will continue to update it regularly and enhance its design and functionality.

 ---